tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 18. Instructor Do: The Trees Versus the World (10 min)

-In this activity, the instructor will conduct a facilitated discussion in the class where students will be able to compare the strengths and weaknesses of decision trees, random forests, and classical classifiers (Logistic Regression, SVM, KNN).
+In this activity, the instructor will conduct a facilitated discussion in the class where students will be able to compare the strengths and weaknesses of decision trees, random forests, and classical classifiers (logistic regression, SVM, KNN).

-Open the lesson slides, go to _The Trees Vs. The World_ section and start the discussion by asking the class the following question:
+Go to the lesson slides, navigate to The Trees vs. The World section, and start the discussion by asking the class the following question:

-* Why do you think it is worth to learn about classification algorithms?
+* Why do you think it is worth it to learn about classification algorithms?

-Ask a couple of students to answer the question, provide your feedback by continuing with the first slide of the section, and mentioning that classification algorithms are a matter worthy of study since classification is a multidisciplinary challenge.
+Ask a couple of students to answer the question.
+Provide feedback by continuing with the first slide of the section, and mention that classification algorithms are a matter worthy of study, since classification is a multidisciplinary challenge.

-* **Finance and Banking:** Fraud detection, money laundry, credit risk assessment.
+* **Finance and Banking:** Fraud detection, money laundering, credit risk assessment.

-* **Retail and Marketing:** customized products offers, products recommendation, direct marketing optimization.
+* **Retail and Marketing:** Customized product offers, product recommendations, direct marketing optimization.

 * **Politics:** Vote intention, party affinity.